 - Develop specific learning objectives for the purpose of securing an internship position that best addresses his/her career objectives.

-Scheduled course time is utilized for the weekly field trips.
-Additional course content may be provided through online Courselink learning modules supporting the learning outcomes of the course.
+Scheduled course time is utilized for weekly field trips and/or guest speakers.
+Additional course content may be offered through Courselink (quizzes, learning modules etc...) which support the learning outcomes of the course.
 Please see additional notes and content below in order to ensure you come prepared to this class.

 Course Assignments and Tests: